rust-stuco/lectures/week1/slides.md

 * **Attendance is mandatory**
     * We have to take attendance every lecture
     * You only get 2 unexcused absences by StuCo guidelines
-* Programming assignments are 65% of your grade
+* Programming assignments are 100 points each
-* The final project is worth the remaining 35%
-* You need 60% to pass this course
+* You need >= 1000 points to pass this course

 ---